apache/sedona/docs/community/publish.md

 chmod 777 create-release.sh
 ```
 2. Use your favourite GUI text editor to open `create-release.sh`.
-3. Then keep copying the scripts on this web page to replace all content in this text file.
+3. Then keep copying the scripts on this web page to replace all content in this script file.
 4. Do NOT directly copy/paste the scripts to your terminal because a bug in `clipboard.js` will create link breaks in such case.
+5. Each time when you copy content to this script file, run `./create-release.sh` to execute it.

 ## 1. Check ASF copyright in all file headers